Azure-Samples/openai-end-to-end-baseline/README.md

 1. Unzip the prompt flow zip file you downloaded
 1. In your terminal, change the directory to the root of the unzipped flow
 1. Create a folder called 'connections'
-1. Create a file for each connection you created in the Prompt flow UI
+1. Create a file for each connection you created in the prompt flow UI
     1. Make sure you name the file to match the name you gave the connection.
-For example, if you named your connection 'gpt35' in Prompt flow, create a file called 'gpt35.yaml' under the connections folder.
+For example, if you named your connection 'gpt35' in prompt flow, create a file called 'gpt35.yaml' under the connections folder.
     1. Enter the following values in the file:

         ```bash